 Pulling international flights is just one of several steps Qantas is taking to protect its business.
-The airline has retired all of its Boeing 747 superjumbo jets six months earlier than scheduled, temporarily grounded its Airbus A380 superjumbo jets used for long-haul flights for at least three years, and slashed its workforce by 20 percent.
-It does, however, expect that its domestic flight capacity will return to 40 percent of its pre-coronavirus numbers this month.
+The airline retired all of its Boeing 747 superjumbo jets six months earlier than scheduled, temporarily grounded its Airbus A380 superjumbo jets used for long-haul flights for at least three years, and expects to finalize 4,000 out of 6,000 layoffs by the end of September 2020.
+Its domestic flight capacity will be limited to 20 percent of its pre-coronavirus numbers this month.

-Despite Qantas pulling its international flight inventories, other airlines continue to fly to Australia, including Delta, which just reinstated its Los Angeles to Sydney route on July 1, United, Qatar, and Air New Zealand.
+Despite Qantas pulling its international flight inventories, other airlines continue to fly to Australia, including Delta—which reinstated its Los Angeles to Sydney route on July 1—United, Qatar, and Air New Zealand (new bookings via Air New Zealand are on hold through August 28).
 But Australia has limited most inbound travel to citizens returning home, and anyone admitted into the country must quarantine for 14 days upon arrival.

 Qantas is not the only airline scaling back in 2021.
 American Airlines, too, is limiting international routes through the next year, and is currently anticipating a 25 percent reduction in long-haul flights next summer as compared to 2019.
 But other airlines expect a move in the other direction—Latvian carrier AirBaltic announced a 21 percent increase in its seasonal routes for next summer as compared to this one.
 It may be impossible to predict what happens next for the airline industry.
 Still, it’s likely that widespread international travel will not return to pre-pandemic levels until a vaccine is developed.